Brazilian Peppertree

 - Calophya lutea (Hemiptera: Calophyidae)

 Release permits for C. latiforceps and P. ichini were issued in June 2019.
 Host range testing of the other two agents is complete (manuscript in review).
-Biological studies for the remaining Calophya spp. will continue once scientists may safely travel to Brazil to collect Calophya.
+Biological studies for the remaining Calophya spp. will continue once healthy colonies are received from Brazil.

 - Learn More About UF/IFAS Brazilian Peppertree Research